-HIGH PATHOGENICITY AVIAN INFLUENZA (HPAI) Situation Report 65 Period covered:
+HIGH PATHOGENICITY AVIAN INFLUENZA (HPAI) Situation Report 66 Period covered:

-November 2024 This report provides an update of the high pathogenicity avian influenza (HPAI) situation, according to the information submitted to the World Organisation for Animal Health.
-Key messages and Recommendations The new HPAI season which started in October 2024 continued in November 2024 with 183 outbreaks being reported in poultry and 173 in non-poultry birds and mammals in the Americas, Asia, and Europe.
-About 8.7 million poultry birds died or were culled during the month.
-The number of outbreaks and losses in birds notified to WOAH is currently increasing.
-This is consistent with the familiar seasonality of the disease.
-In addition to the impact on poultry, it is important to recall the impact of HPAI on wildlife.
-For example, in November 2024 the death of 170 wild birds of the Laridae family was reported in Norway, in the context of a single outbreak.
-Also, cases in mammals including cattle continued to be reported in November 2024 in the United States of America.
+December 2024 This report provides an update of the high pathogenicity avian influenza (HPAI) situation, according to the information submitted to the World Organisation for Animal Health.
+Key messages and Recommendations The new HPAI season which started in October 2024 continued in December 2024 with 93 outbreaks being reported in poultry and 293 in non-poultry birds and mammals in the Americas and Europe.
+About 9.1 million poultry birds died or were culled during the month, mostly in the Americas.
+In this period, the number of outbreaks in non-poultry notified to WOAH significantly increased compared to November, including a rise in outbreaks among mammals while the number of outbreaks in poultry appears to have decreased based on the current data available.
+Cases in mammals continued to be reported in the United States of America, with outbreaks in cattle significantly contributing to the increase.
+During this period, Norway and Slovenia newly reported cases in mammals.
 Given the spread of HPAI across the globe, continued surveillance in wild and domestic species is warranted.
 As this pathogen is impacting wildlife, livestock, and public health, a One Health approach to management would be beneficial.
 The recurrence of HPAI in Antarctica is of particular concern, as experts fear the negative impact of HPAI on Antarctic wildlife and biodiversity.
 WOAH is calling on the animal health community to monitor the situation.
-In addition to the information reported through the World Animal Health Information System (WAHIS), Members can find more information on recent and previous reports of HPAI occurrences in wildlife on and around Antarctica at https://scar.org/library-data/avian-flu WOAH recommends that Members maintain their surveillance efforts, implement biosecurity and preventive measures at farm level, and continue timely reporting of avian influenza outbreaks in both poultry and non-poultry species.
+In addition to the information reported through the World Animal Health Information System (WAHIS), Members can find more information on recent and previous reports of HPAI occurrences in wildlife on and around Antarctica at https://scar.org/library-data/avian-flu.

+WOAH recommends that Members maintain their surveillance efforts, implement biosecurity and preventive measures at farm level, and continue timely reporting of avian influenza outbreaks in both poultry and non-poultry species.
 Considering the situation in mammals, WOAH also recommends: